danelfedor/Advanced-Lane-Line/README.md

 ### Pipeline (single images)

+#### 1. Has the distortion correction been correctly applied to each image?

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

+#### 2. Has a binary image been created using color transforms, gradients or other methods?
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `project_main.ipynb`).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]

+#### 3. Has a perspective transform been applied to rectify the image?
-The code for my perspective transform includes a function called `warper()`,(output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
+The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 ```python
 src = np.float32([[img.shape[1]*(.5-mid_width/2), img.shape[0]*hight_pct],